DrMemCS/drmem/drivers/drmem-drv-sump/README.md

 | `state`   | bool, RO |       | Set to `true` when the pump is running.                   |
 | `duty`    | f64, RO  | %     | Indicates duty cycle of last cycle.                       |
 | `in-flow` | f64, RO  | gpm   | Indicates the in-flow rate for the last cycle.            |

+## Caveats

+The remote process polls the state of the pump at 20Hz so the timestamps will have 50 ms accuracy.
+Unfortunately the current switch seems to have a little slop in how quickly it turns on.
+Depending upon how many 60 hz cycles it takes to activate the relay, it could add 30 ms -- or more -- of latency.
+The relay in the current switch probably has some delays, too.
+Lastly, it has been observed that long cycle times (> 5 minutes) can vary by 10 seconds or more!
+This is probably due to, when the pit fills slowly, the float and the attached switch having tremendous slop when activating.

+The takeaway is the measurements of the on/off times are probably accurate to around 100 ms. But the float adds a lot of inaccuracy to the measurements.